frida/frida-website/_i18n/en/_posts/2020-05-19-frida-12-9-released.markdown

   issue that's been around for as long as the Java bridge has existed.
 Thanks [@tacesrever][]!

+### Changes in 12.9.6

+- No changes except for proper Windows binaries this time.
+The Windows CI worker did not actually build anything last time around, and released stale binaries.

 [Stalker]: /docs/stalker/
 [what other functions does this function call]: https://codeshare.frida.re/@oleavr/who-does-it-call/